shreyas-makes/fastrails/README.md

 ## Knowledge Management System

 This project uses a knowledge management system located in the `.ai` directory.
 It helps in organizing and managing project-related information and documentation.
+This is a fork from Ziad Beyens's AI codex project — https://github.com/udecode/dotai

 How to use the knowledge management system: